Woosmap/geofencing-cordova-plugin/getting_started.md

 Parameter status will be a string, one of:
 * `GRANTED_BACKGROUND` : User has granted location access even when app is not running in the foreground
 * `GRANTED_FOREGROUND` : Location access is granted only while user is using the app
-* `DENIED`: Location access is denied.
+* `DENIED`: Location access is denied

 **_Please note_**: Plugin will not work as expected if location access is denied.

 **Requesting location access**
 To request location access call `requestPermissions` method of the plugin.
-This will result in displaying location access permission dialoag.
+This will result in displaying location access permission dialog.
 This method accepts a boolean parameter `isBackground`.
-If this parameter is set to true then plugin will ask for background location access.
+If this parameter is set to true, then plugin will ask for background location access.
 Code snippet below asks for background location access.

 ```
 cordova.plugins.Woosmap.requestPermissions(true, success, errorCallback);